-With parts of its body borrowed from vintage models that were in production fifty or even seventy years ago, the new Tudor Heritage Black Bay automatic diving timepiece looks not like a tribute to classic “Rolex’s smaller brothers”, but rather like a Frankenstein of a watch.
+With parts of its body borrowed from vintage models that were in production fifty or even seventy years ago, the new Tudor Heritage Black Bay automatic diver looks not like a tribute to classic “Rolex’s smaller brothers”, but rather like a Frankenstein of a watch.
 A very handsome-looking Frankenstein’s monster, for that matter.
 Perhaps, not even a monster at all.

 Judging by the photos and information materials that I was able to find on the Internet (I would like to especially thank tudorcollector.com for that,) the watch uses two historic Tudor models as a source of inspiration.

 Its barrel-shaped body with long lugs, as well as the luminous hour markers clearly derivate from the 1954 Ref.
 7922 model.

 Introduced in 1954 or 1956 together with the legendary Rolex Submariner Ref.
-6200 that lived a short live, but spawned the gorgeous Submariner Ref.
+6200 that lived a short life, but spawned the gorgeous Submariner Ref.
 6538, the timekeeper from Tudor sported the same dial and an oversized 8 mm “Brevet +” crown, but was powered by a different, lesser-grade movement.

 However, the unidirectional rotating bezel and a rather unusual hour hand come courtesy of another model: a 1968 Tudor Snowflake Ref.
 7021 that was first released as a simple three-hander, although later a date window with the famous magnifying lens was added.